 Next time I went out, a week or two later, me and my mates got turned away from 3 different clubs and ended up at Cloud 9 in Vauxhall.
 The acid techno party called Trancentral was there and that was pretty much the only party I went to, following it all over London to the various venues they used- Tyson Street Studios, 4 Aces, Pleasure Rooms, The Mass – until they finished in about 2001.

-I do two shows.
-One is “the Warm Up To DON’T” which is the warm up show for Jerome Hill’s club night DON’T where I usually have one or more of the people playing at that months night as guests, sort of like a preview of some of the music that will be played that month.
+One is “The Warm Up To DON’T” which is the warm up show for Jerome Hill’s club night DON’T where I usually have one or more of the people playing at that months night as guests, sort of like a preview of some of the music that will be played that month.

 The other is “The Mid-Week WonkFest” where I have one or more DJ’s/producers who I personally like as guests.
 Not every guest plays the wonky sound, but they are people who I listen to and also people who may have influenced me.
 I guess you could say it’s a show to host the artists I’m a fan of.

-Would you consider yourself a vinyl purist?
-How big is your collection?
+Q: Would you consider yourself a vinyl purist?

 I would say I’m a 99.9% vinyl purist.
 When I play out I only play vinyl but on the radio I might use 1 or 2 tunes that are not on vinyl.